Mentors4EDU/Bisq-Proposal/README.md

 The funding I am looking for is around 35k Bisq done through the Bisq DAO.
 Although this is negotiable, I calculated how much it would cost for the potential hiring of engineers + my time allocation.
 The actual [COCOMO model](https://www.javatpoint.com/cocomo-model) would suggest probably alot more.
 Also, I would want a 0.25% trading fee in regards to project maintance over time *(from the social trading only)*.
 Keep in mind this will still be open-source.
 Again, the funding will likely be crucial given lots of time will be voluntary and the low volume of Bisq as well

 ## Design and Mockups
+Part of this project will also include a design phase.
+We want to make sure that the design fits well with Bisq's current UI and UX.
+This includes everything from trade history and order books to its social aspects.

 ## Hiring Team